- Assertiveness and aggression are different approaches to handling confrontation, each with distinguishing factors and often different outcomes.

-My junior year of college, I spent about 5 weeks living and teaching in Rwanda.
+In my junior year of college, I spent about 5 weeks living and teaching in Rwanda.
 In the days leading up to my trip, I felt increasingly nervous.
-What if I don’t enjoy my time in this other-worldly, little village?
+“What if I don’t enjoy my time here in this unfamiliar place?”
+I wondered.
 Quickly, however, these worries subsided.

 Seconds later, a man walking by grabbed my colleague Kim and attempted to kiss her.
 Fortunately, my other colleague Alex reacted quickly, gripping the man’s shoulders and asking him to stop.
 The man conceded, letting Kim out of his grasp.
 He giggled and carried on his way.

-Alex demonstrated assertive behavior, as he confidently confronted the man who grabbed Kim, but in a nonthreatening manner.
+Alex demonstrated assertive behavior, as he confidently confronted the man who grabbed Kim, but in a non-threatening manner.
 He could have, instead, acted aggressively by threatening the man either physically or verbally — but odds are, the outcome would have been much different.

 - Assertive behavior is often a positive form of expression, while aggression is often a negative form of expression.
-It’s typically a good thing to be assertive: you know what you want and you’re asserting your value, but you’re also respecting others involved.
+It’s typically a good thing to be assertive: You know what you want and you’re asserting your value, but you’re also respecting others involved.
 Assertiveness sits right in the middle of passivity (undervaluing yourself) and aggression (ignoring the value of others) and is the best way to approach a confrontation or negotiation.
 Aggression, on the other hand, is perceived poorly due to the disregard for others.

 - Assertive behavior is productive, while aggression is ineffective and often makes matters worse.
 Let’s look back at the example from earlier.
 Alex took the assertive route, as opposed to the aggressive route, which led to Kim’s immediate release and safety.
 Had he chosen the aggressive route instead, there’s no telling what could have resulted.
 The man may have retaliated with his own aggression and the situation could have become a much graver one.

 - Assertive behavior is all about standing up for yourself, but aggression usually involves threatening, attacking, or (to a lesser degree) ignoring others.
 Assertive individuals stand up for themselves—for their beliefs, their values, their needs.
 And they do so in a respectful, unthreatening, nonviolent way.
 Here, everybody’s best interest is at heart.
-Aggression, on the other hand, typically hurts others or doesn’t bear their wellbeing in mind.
+Aggression, on the other hand, typically hurts others or doesn’t bear their well-being in mind.

 It’s often easy to lose one’s temper or patience and act with aggression.
-However, as you can see above, acting with assertiveness is better for all involved.
+However, as you can see in my earlier example, acting with assertiveness is better for all involved.
 So, when you find yourself in a situation that may involve confrontation, steer yourself away from aggression.
 Ask yourself: What’s my goal?
 What do I want to get out of this confrontation?
 How can I achieve that?